TIPS FOR A HEALTHY INTERFAITH RELATIONSHIP

 b.
 Wishing the other to conform to mine, if not, then considering their way as either foolish or wrong is downright arrogant.

-4. Refrain from vandalizing directly or indirectly concepts, traditions and disciplines from other religions.
+4. Refrain from vandalizing directly or indirectly concepts, traditions, and disciplines from other religions.
 For eg yoga, guru, karma, kundalini, dharma all these are sacred and valuable.
 Sadly they continue to be misused and abused here and now in India.
-Why ?
+Why?
 Simply because time and trouble have not been exerted to understand them before using.
-Why ?
+Why?
 Because greed commercialization and fashions take priority here.
-Think twice before you purchase a T shirt or a bag with the picture of Ganesh on it.
-How are you going treat it ?
-Who are you insulting when you abuse it For instance in India you will not find shoes or toilet bowls with Jesus or Moses on them.
+Think twice before you purchase a T-shirt or a bag with the picture of Ganesh on it.
+How are you going to treat it?
+Whom are you insulting when you abuse it For instance in India you will not find shoes or toilet bowls with Jesus or Moses on them.
 Look here are pictures of Ganesh and Buddha on toilet bowl covers.
 Here is a pair of slippers with a split Buddha for each foot.
 This glaringly indicates a lack of sensitivity to other cultures and other faiths.
-One can see why back lashes of all kinds take place !
+One can see why backlashes of all kinds take place!

 5. Areas that need caution.

 a.
 Becoming overnight experts on other religions.
 Even one's own is difficult to fathom in a short time then what is there to say about others that came from such diverse lands and cultures.